The letters y and w, and the digraph wh represent sounds that can be considered semivowels, that is, vowels with a bit of constriction.

 The semivowels are:

-The palatal consonant is pronounced with the middle part of the tongue raised against the hard palate (which is the middle part of the roof of the mouth).
+Y is a palatal letter, so it is pronounced with the middle part of the tongue raised against the hard palate (which is the middle part of the roof of the mouth).

 - y: voiced, vocal cords vibrate during the articulation of the semivowel;

-To pronounce the labialized velar, the back part of the tongue is raised toward the soft palate while rounding the lips.
+W and wh are labialized velar letters, which need to be pronounced when the back part of the tongue is raised towards the soft palate while rounding the lips.

 - w: voiced, vocal cords vibrate during the articulation of the semivowel;